GreenAppleIsSpicy/RenderMakerbotBlenderAddon/README.md

 It should, however, be possible to bring in the generated model after it's been imported in a separate scene.

 In the case this addon does not work it should display an error message as the name of the imported object.
 Weird, I know but you're just gonna have to learn to handle it.

+## How to Use

+It should be relatively easy, once imported just open the view panel on the sidebar and there should be an extra section to open a file.